Junior Ranger Badges and Booklets:

 | Washington, DC / National Mall | Useful for combining multiple historic sites into one learning activity. | Partly | Helpful | Varies |

-Junior Ranger booklets and requirements can change.
+Planning note: Junior Ranger booklets and requirements can change.
+Some linked booklet copies may be archived versions.
 Before your trip, check the official park website for the most current booklet, age guidance, and badge instructions.

 Acadia National Park